 2) An agreement split in two

 Interestingly, the Commission decided to split the agreement in two separate texts, in order to speed up the implementation process.
 The first text is the EU-Mercosur Partnership Agreement, covering political dialogue, cooperation, and trade in a single comprehensive deal and falling under mixed competence between the EU and Member States.
-The second, the Interim Trade Agreement (iTA), is commercial in nature and would be applied provisionally, if approved, until the full deal is ratified.
-It covers those parts of the agreement that are of exclusive EU competence, such as the much-debated rules on imports of agrifood from Mercosur countries.
+The second, the Interim Trade Agreement (iTA), is commercial in nature and started to apply provisionally from May 1, 2026, until the full deal is ratified.
+It covers those parts of the agreement that are of exclusive EU competence, such as the much-debated rules on imports of agri-food from Mercosur countries.
 The deal addresses all of those barriers, both tariffs and non-tariffs barriers, that are seen as a limit for trade between the two regions.
 The agreement seeks to eliminate tariffs on over 90% of traded goods, gradually removing customs duties on vehicles, machinery, wine, and other products, and grants limited, carefully phased-in quotas for sensitive farm imports like beef, poultry, cheese, sugar, ethanol, honey, and rice, all while upholding EU sanitary and food-safety standards.
 The agreement also embeds bold climate action, by making the Paris Agreement an essential element, includes enforceable environmental and labour commitments, and enhances access to key raw materials crucial for the green transition under high sustainability criteria.

 The rebalancing mechanism, a risk factor for regulatory stability